Operator

 Last updated: March 2026

 Crunchy Data's Postgres Operator (PGO) is one of the most feature-complete enterprise Kubernetes PostgreSQL operators available — it bundles pgBackRest for reliable backups, PgBouncer for connection pooling, pgMonitor for observability, and comes with optional commercial support from Crunchy Data.
 For enterprises needing production-grade Kubernetes PostgreSQL with a vendor behind it, PGO is a strong choice.
 But like all Kubernetes operators, it delivers infrastructure primitives — not developer workflows.
-Teams that need instant database cloning, Git-style branching, or developer self-service are left to build those capabilities themselves on top of PGO.
+Teams that need copy-on-write database cloning, Git-style branching, or developer self-service are left to build those capabilities themselves on top of PGO.

 The Crunchy Postgres Operator (PGO v5) is an open-source Apache 2.0-licensed Kubernetes operator developed by Crunchy Data.
 PGO manages PostgreSQL HA clusters, automated failover, and integrates pgBackRest for backup/PITR, PgBouncer for connection pooling, and pgMonitor (Prometheus + Grafana) for monitoring.
 PGO v5 introduced a new declarative approach using native Kubernetes Custom Resources.
 Crunchy Data provides commercial support, training, and managed services on top of the open-source operator.